tboquet/python-alp/docs/tutorial.rst

 Getting started with ALP!
 =========================

 Please go through the environment setup before going further.
-You should have you docker containers ready to accept jobs.
+You should have your docker containers ready to accept jobs.
 Verify that you have the five core containers working using:

 .. code-block:: bash